-For this experiment, we used the German Credit dataset.
+For this experiment, we used the German Credit dataset5.
 This dataset classifies creditworthiness into two categories, "good" and "bad".
 An input feature is age, which we consider sensitive to bias.
 (Recall that this could also be an input feature that the user considers indirectly sensitive to bias.)
-We seeded bias in the fair dataset by randomly assigning a bad credit score to people of age 60 and above who request a credit amount of more than EUR 1 000 until we reached a 20% causal-unfairness score of the dataset.
+We seeded bias in the fair dataset by randomly assigning a bad credit score to people of age 60 and above who request a credit amount of more than EUR 1 000 until we reached a 20% unfairness score of the dataset.
 The median classification accuracy of the models (17 inputs and 4 hidden layers with 5 nodes each) trained on fair and biased data was 71% and 65%, respectively.
-Note that accuracy does not improve by adding more layers or nodes per layer - we tried up to 100 hidden layers with 100 nodes each.